phax/peppol-commons/README.md

   * `peppol-sbdh` - PEPPOL specific SBDH handling

 These project are used implicitly by the following projects:
-  * [peppol-sml-client](https://github.com/phax/peppol-sml-client/) - the SML client library
   * [peppol-smp-client](https://github.com/phax/peppol-smp-client/) - the SMP client library
   * [peppol-smp-server](https://github.com/phax/peppol-smp-server/) - the SMP server with a management GUI
+  * [as2-peppol-client](https://github.com/phax/as2-peppol-client/) - the AP client library
+  * [as2-peppol-server](https://github.com/phax/as2-peppol-server/) - the AP server stub
   * [peppol-lime](https://github.com/phax/peppol-lime/) - the LIME server with AS2 support
   * [peppol-yellow-pages](https://github.com/phax/peppol-yellow-pages/) - the PEPPOL Yellow Pages development draft